-Welcome to our curriculum guide for Key Stage 3
+Welcome to our curriculum guide for Key Stage 3.

-Years 7, 8 and 9 which together are known as 'Key Stage 3' are highly important years in a pupil's academic development.
-In many ways Key Stage 3 is about 'learning how to learn', whereby the foundations are built for future academic success at IGCSE and then A-level.
+Years 7, 8 and 9, which together are known as 'Key Stage 3' are highly important years in a pupil's academic development.
+In many ways, Key Stage 3 is about 'learning how to learn', whereby the foundations are built for future academic success at IGCSE and then A-level.

-However, we believe that the three years of Key Stage 3 are not solely about preparing a pupil for future study.
-In addition, during this time, we want our pupils to be inspired by the new subjects they study, the new ideas they encounter and by the new ways of studying they undertake, all of which they will experience with us at Brighton College (Singapore).
+However, we believe that the three years of Key Stage 3 are not solely about preparing a pupil for their future exams.
+In addition, during this time, we want our pupils to be inspired by the new subjects they study, by the new ideas they encounter and by the new ways of learning they undertake.

-We have therefore built a curriculum, based upon the British system, which not only provides a wide range of different subjects, but also provides plentiful opportunity to develop our pupil's curiosity for the world in which they live, as well as helping build their confidence for when they begin their public examination IGCSE courses, in Year 10.
+We have therefore built a curriculum based upon the British system, which not only provides a wide range of different subjects but also provides plentiful opportunities to develop our pupils' curiosity for the world in which they live, as well as helping build their confidence for when they begin their public examination IGCSE courses, in Year 10.